serundeputy/sites/blog/posts/2020-12-03-symfony-with-lando.md

 ---
 title: Symfony Development with Lando
 metaTitle: Symfony Development with Lando | Lando
 description: It's official!
-There is now a Symfony Recipe available for Lando!
+Symfony support has been baked into Lando!
 summary: Learn how easy it is to develop locally with Symfony and Lando
 date: 2020-12-03
 original: